 What kind of peanut butter is best for making candy?

-Candy Making TIP: Feel free to use natural peanut butter (just make sure to really stir the oil into the peanut butter in the jar so your candy doesn’t turn out oily!)
+Feel free to use natural peanut butter.
+(Make sure to stir the oil into the peanut butter in the jar so your candy doesn’t turn out oily!)

 - Cashew Butter